Optimal model averaging forecasting in high-dimensional survival analysis: Introduction

-The reminder of the article is organized as follows.
-We introduce models and present a two-step model averaging procedure in Section 2, and establish the theoretical properties of the proposed model averaging method in Section 3.
-The new variable screening procedure through a fused mean-variance index and its corresponding rank consistency property are summarized in Section 4.
-Simulation and real data analysis results are reported in Sections 5 and 6, respectively, to assess the performance of the proposed procedure compared to several existing methods.
-Some concluding remarks are made in Section 7.
-All technical details are provided in the Appendix and Supplementary Materials.
+The remainder of the article is organized as follows.
+We introduce models and present a two-step predicting procedure in Section \ref{section2}.
+The new variable screening procedure through a marginal Buckley-James index and its corresponding sure screening property are summarized in Section \ref{section3}.
+We introduce the model averaging method and establish the theoretical properties in Section \ref{section4}.
+Simulation and real data analysis results are reported in Sections \ref{section5} and \ref{section6}, respectively, to assess the performance of the proposed procedure compared to several existing methods.
+Some concluding remarks are made in Section \ref{section7}.
+All technical details are provided in the Appendix.